AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

 >[!NOTE]
 >
-> If you successfully completed the previous chapter you can re-use the project and skip the steps for checking out the starter project.
+> If you successfully completed the previous chapter, you can reuse the project and skip the steps for checking out the starter project.

-Check out the base-line code the tutorial builds on:
+Check out the base-line code that the tutorial builds on:

 1. Check out the `tutorial/client-side-libraries-start` branch from [GitHub](https://github.com/adobe/aem-guides-wknd)